Re-design and Extend

 - Group size: Teams of 3-4

-- Design sprint starts: Monday, November 4, in class.
+- Design sprint starts: Monday, November 10, in class.
 Thanksgiving break is in this timeframe, don’t be misled by the due date.

-- Design sprint checkpoint: Wednesday, November 13 by 11:55 PM (due to Moodle).
+- Design sprint checkpoint: Wednesday, November 19 by 11:55 PM (due to Moodle).

-- Design sprint ends: Monday, December 2 in class (demo).
+- Design sprint ends: Wednesday, December 3 in class (demo).
 Design document due at 11:55 PM.

 Overview

 In this design sprint, we will revisit one of the previous design sprints.
 Which project we revisit will be determined by students voting in a survey.
 This page will be updated once the votes are in.
-We will be revisiting Design Sprint #2: Design for Understanding.
+We will be revisiting Design Sprint #1: Design for Dimensions.
 This project will involve a few components and will involve several important in-class hack sessions.
 You will need to use physical prototyping for this assignment.

 Although it may seem odd to make a physical prototype of something digital, I encourage you to push the boundaries of your creativity!
 Here are some examples from Emory’s Hall of Fame that show how you can transform the digital into something physical: